November 6, 2015

 Clinical Institute of Brain, Ekaterinburg, Russia

-We have been using the Erigo since 2014 with all our patients who display orthostatic intolerance in a very acute phase after neurological incidents.
+We have been using the Erigo since 2014 with all our patients who are in a very acute phase after neurological incidents.
 Thanks to the unique stimulation and the ability to challenge each patient to his own limit, we observe very good outcomes following only two weeks of Erigo therapy.
 We follow a very rigorous and challenging approach with the Erigo.
-In the capable hands of a specialized team, the Erigo is safe and feasible for very early mobilization and stimulation even with very critical patients.
+In the capable hands of a specialized team, the Erigo is safe and feasible for very early mobilization even with very critical patients.

-Most patients are acute neurocritical care patients coming into our clinic a few days or weeks post incident.
+The patients we treat are acute neurocritical care patients coming into our clinic a few days or weeks post incident.
 This means, we are treating a fragile patient population with about one-third of them being artificially ventilated.
-Our main goal is to improve cardiovascular stability in order to enable a safe transfer to a chair.
-In comatose patients, vegetative state or minimally conscious state patients, our main goal is to improve consciousness.
+Our main goal is to improve cardiovascular stability in order to enable a safe transfer to a chair and to improve consciousness.

 Prescription: Inclusion Criteria

-We use the Erigo to train the cardiovascular system of all patients who cannot be treated on a conventional tilt table without medication that stabilizes blood pressure (inotropes).
-The Erigo enables us to support the cardiovascular system of the patient as much as needed in order to train the upright posture most efficiently.
+We use the Erigo to train all patients who cannot be treated on a conventional tilt table without medication that stabilizes blood pressure (inotropes) due to the disruptions of therapy occurring.
+The Erigo enables us to train the upright posture most efficiently.

 Our clinical team is well trained by neurocritical care experts.
 We are convinced that the Erigo’s benefits outweigh the risks and, therefore, we transfer even very fragile patients to the Erigo.
 Our state-of-the-art hemodynamic monitoring systems, as well as the availability of physicians, allow a safe patient handling on the Erigo.